raymoniot/raymoniot.github.io/content/en/docs/app/plant/switch.md

 ### Steps

-1. Select a power plant in the power plant list to enter the power plant overview page
+1. Select a plant in the plant list to enter the plant overview page
-2. Click Switch Power Plant in the upper right corner of the power plant overview page to enter the switch power plant interface
+2. Click Switch plant in the upper right corner of the plant overview page to enter the switch plant interface
-3. Select the power plant to switch to complete the switch
+3. Select the plant to switch to complete the switch